Things That Will Amaze You About Montego Bay

 The Welcoming Indigenous Rastafari People:

 If you wish to get in touch with the cultural side of Montego Bay, the Rastafarian people will warmly welcome you.
 The locales of the Rasta faith will explain their history, traditions, culture, and cuisine.
 Vacation packages include a one day trip which includes trekking in the jungle settlements, a dip in the refreshing pool, and singing and drums event.
-They make handmade drums with a unique technique only known to them, passed down by ancestors.
+They make handmade drums with a unique technique only known to them, passed down by their ancestors.
 They also have their organic farm which you can have a tour of.
 A visit to this conventional village will make you feel pleasant and thankful.

 Pitch into the Eeriness of the Rose Hall: